 The effect of this cataclysm could be compared to the effect of the nuclear blast.

 The force of the largest meteorite fractured the Silurian dolomite into small pieces up to the depth of 40 – 50 meters.
 Some 110 m wide and approximately 25 m deep crater was formed, with a 3 – 7 m high rim of debris around it.
 Approximately 81 000 m³ of dolomite were ejected from the crater, forming some 7 – 8 km high, extremely hot gas flow.

 Other pieces of meteorite formed smaller craters, with 12 – 40 m diameter, 1 – 4 m deep.
 Thus far have been found nine craters, all within a distance of 1 km from the main crater.
 Most likely there were many smaller craters, but these have disappeared now.

-Saaremaa and nearby areas experienced significant earthquake but extreme heat scorched everything in a distance of some 6 kilometers.
+Saaremaa and nearby areas experienced significant earthquakes but extreme heat scorched everything in a distance of some 6 kilometers.

 Today Kaali Crater has a lake in it – this lake has a diameter of 30 – 60 m and depth of 1 – 6 m, depending on the time of year.
 Lake is fed by groundwater and precipitation.
 The crater is 16 m deep now (not counting the rims of debris), the lake has up to 6 m thick sediments.
-Upturned blocks of dolomite can be seen in the walls of crater.
+Upturned blocks of dolomite can be seen in the walls of the crater.

 Most likely people died in this unexpected catastrophe.
 The life of survivors was never the same again – we can only try to imagine how the prehistoric people were constantly waiting for the next terrible hit from the sky.
 Such catastrophes cannot be easily forgotten, people remembered these events for many generations and gradually these historical events turned into mythological events.